 As businesses and organizations are developing and maintaining websites at an astonishing rate, more technical and programming expertise is required for those who develop and maintain these sites.

-The courses offered in the Web Site Development certificate provide students with basic knowledge and skills necessary to design and develop professional Web sites.
+The Website Development program provides students with basic knowledge and skills necessary to design and develop professional websites.
 The content of the program emphasizes the technical development of the site, including the use of HTML programming, additional markup and scripting languages, and other tools to manipulate data on a Web site.

 Students are encouraged to use their creative skills and artistic ability as well, to design pages that are unique, attractive, and effective in communicating information.
 The program includes practical experience with numerous hands-on and real-life projects.

 The following apply to all minors:

 - A minor must be comprised of 18 credit hours taken at Webster University.